 Complete a brief 10-minute survey comprising questions that will be used to determine whether this study is suitable for you.
 If the study is not suitable for you, we will provide you with a list of alternative options for seeking assistance and support.

 If you are eligible to participate, you will be asked to complete an additional survey about your experiences with anxiety and other mental health concerns and experiences (e.g. sleep), your experiences with (and expectations around) drinking alcohol and/or taking other drugs.
-You will then be asked to complete a cognitive assessment that will measure your unconscious, automatic tendencies to think in certain ways.
+You will then be asked to complete a cognitive assessment that will measure your subconscious, automatic tendencies to think in certain ways.
 These will take approximately 45-50 minutes (combined) to complete and you will receive a $30 Prezzee gift voucher once you have completed both tasks.

 Once the initial survey and cognitive assessments are completed, you will be randomly allocated to one of three groups.
 Random allocation means that neither you nor the study team choose which program you receive; this is determined by chance (like a toss of a coin).
 You will have a chance of receiving either:

-- The brain training intervention, delivered in a format that re-trains both anxiety and alcohol biases within each session (i.e. sessions comprise 50:50 focus on anxiety and alcohol), plus treatment as usual
+- The ‘integrated’ brain training intervention, which re-trains both anxiety and alcohol biases within each session (i.e. sessions comprise 50:50 focus on anxiety and alcohol), plus treatment as usual

 - Treatment as usual only